francescovallone/serinus/.website/index.md

 ### Using the CLI

 ::: tip
-The CLI is still in development and the available version on pub.dev is not up-to-date.
+The CLI is still under development and the available version on pub.dev is not up-to-date.
+Please use the pub.dev version to install Serinus.
 :::

 ### From pub.dev